thesrealslain/beginners-code-w5/README.md

 - `square-and-circle-animation-test` - A file containing the code for a animation containing the circle & square graphical objects from week 5.
 - `stick-figure-test` - A file containing the code for a stick figure that has been enhance with a skateboard from week 5.
 - `stick-figure-animation-test` - A file containing the code for a animation containing a stick figure and a skateboard from week 5.
+- `stick-figure-with-clothes-test` - A file containing the code for a stick figure that has been enhance with a hat, gloves and shoes from week 5.